Jockwards/jockwards.github.io/DEPLOYMENT.md

 - Cloudflare Pages builds are triggered automatically on push to `master`
 - Build time is typically 30-60 seconds
 - Environment variables take effect immediately after saving (may need to redeploy)
-- TMDB API is free with rate limits - the key above is for personal use
+- TMDB API is free with rate limits - obtain your own API key from https://www.themoviedb.org/settings/api
 - Images are automatically optimized by Eleventy (AVIF, WebP, JPEG formats)

 ---